 Our assemblies, which include our Acts of Worship are an important feature of our school's life.
 They act as one of the main ways by which we create our positive reflective ethos and promote our values-based education.
-Pupils from Key Stage 3 and the Sensory Department share an assembly each Friday afternoonand cover a wide range of topics linked to current affairs and key events that happen throughout the year.
+Pupils share an assembly each Friday afternoon and cover a wide range of topics linked to current affairs and key events that happen throughout the year.

 Files to Download

 There are no News items to display

 Key Stage 3: School Calendar items

 There are no School Calendar items to display